davidayariga/Python_Quiz_Game/README.md

 The code consists of three main classes: Quiz, QuizQuestion, and QuizGame.

 ### Quiz Class
-Initialization: Sets up the question, possible answers and the correct answer.
+*Initialization*: Sets up the question, possible answers and the correct answer.

-ask_question: Displays the question and possible answers.
+*ask_question*: Displays the question and possible answers.

-check_answer: Compares the user’s input to the correct answer.
+*check_answer*: Compares the user’s input to the correct answer.

 ### QuizQuestion Class
 Inherits from Quiz and initializes using the superclass constructor.